DungMinhDao/AttritionRiskAssessment/README.md

-# A DYNAMIC RISK ASSESsMENT SYSTEM FOR CLIENTS ATTRITION
+# A DYNAMIC RISK ASSESSMENT SYSTEM FOR CLIENTS ATTRITION
 ## Overview
 This is the final project of Machine Learning DevOps Engineer Nanodegree Program.